abdillahi-mohamed/abdillahi-mohamed/README.md

 - 👋 Hi, I’m @abdillahi-mohamed
 - 👀 I’m interested in space programmation
-- 🌱 I’m currently learning in MCC
+- 🌱 I’m currently learning full stack developer
 - 📫 How to reach me ...
 <!---
 abdillahi-mohamed/abdillahi-mohamed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.